ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 ILMI, or integrator leak minimum, is zero then the integrator will not be allowed to grow and the attitude will not be driven to exactly match the software’s predicted attitude.
-However, if this is non zero or large enough for attitude errors that may be encountered at low speeds and in a hover then the actual attitude will track the predicted attitude.
-The reason for the leak and ILMI parameter is that a larger amount of integrator is needed for forward flight however in a hover and in particular during air ground transition allowing large amounts of integrator can cause the aircraft to flip itself on its side.
+However, if this is non zero or large enough for attitude errors that may be encountered at low speeds and in a hover, then the actual attitude will track the predicted attitude.
+The reason for the leak and ILMI parameter is that a larger amount of integrator is needed for forward flight.
+However, in a hover and in particular during air ground transition, allowing large amounts of integrator can cause the aircraft to flip itself on its side.
 So the integrator leak along with the leak minimum parameter keep enough of the integrator to make it effective in keeping the attitudes matching